 Dublin’s legacy stretches back over a millennium of history, change and development.
 The first known settlement here was Áth Cliath, which took its name from a major ford across the tidal River Liffey.
-Around the sixth century, a monastery named Duiblinn (Irish for ‘blackpool’) was founded here, where Vikings eventually arrived.
+Around the sixth century, a monastery named Duiblinn (Irish for ‘blackpool’) was founded, where Vikings eventually arrived.

 After the Anglo-Norman invasion in 1170, Dublin became the capital of the English Lordship of Ireland and was populated extensively with settlers from England and Wales.

-The early 16th century was a turbulent time when King Henry VIII’s split with the church led to the closure of monasteries and the destruction of religious institutions with
+The early 16th century was a turbulent time when King Henry VIII’s split with the church led to the closure of monasteries and the destruction of religious institutions with papa

 Dublin-born icon, Oscar Wilde wrote, "It is absurd to divide people into good and bad.
 People are either charming or tedious!"
 If there's one thing that's central to Dubliners, it's the dry wit you'll find here; the tongue-in-cheek, good-hearted humour that makes teasing just as much a sign of the welcome as it is part of the vernacular.
 The biggest draw to Dublin has to be its people.
 They’re the reason the city was recently voted in the top 10 friendliest cities in the world; why it has the greatest nightlife; why its art and culture is some of the most influential and vibrant to be found anywhere.

 There are plenty of options for getting from A to B in Dublin.
-This is a fairly compact city, which means walking and cycling are viable options.
+It is a fairly compact city, which means walking and cycling are viable options.

 Dublin city stretches across 115km², with the county itself covering 921km².
 While it’s not the biggest area, as Ireland’s capital city, it has a lot going on – which is why it’s split into four local authorities: Dublin City Council, Fingal County Council, South Dublin County Council and Dún Laoghaire-Rathdown County Council.